espreto/wpsploit/documentation/auxiliary/wp_visual_form_builder_xss_scanner.md

 Description:
-  This module attempts to exploit a authenticated Cross-Site Scripting in Visual Form Builder Plugin for Wordpress, version 2.8.2 and likely prior in order if the instance is vulnerable.
+  This module attempts to exploit a authenticated Cross-Site Scripting in Visual Form Builder Plugin for WordPress, version 2.8.2 and likely prior in order if the instance is vulnerable.

 References: